 The Duke of Edinburgh International Award is the world’s leading youth achievement award, bringing together practical experience and life skills to equip young people for life

 The Duke of Edinburgh International Award is ran in over 140 countries with over 8 million participants.
-We are only one of two schools to run this programme in Russia.

 The award is designed to enrich the lives of young people by encouraging young people to learn new skills, get physically active, volunteer within their communities and discover a sense of adventure outside the classroom.

 It offers young people opportunities that help them unlock their potential and be ready for their world, whatever that world may be.

 Students aged 14 to 18 can take part in the award by designing their own programme, setting their own goals and challenging themselves to achieve their aims.